ros-navigation/navigation2/sphinx_doc/howtos/tutorials/docs/navigation2_on_real_turtlebot3.rst

 Overview
 ========

-This tutorial shows how to control and navigate Turtlebot 3 using the ROS2 Navigation2 on a real Turtlebot 3 robot.
+This tutorial shows how to control and navigate Turtlebot 3 using the ROS2 Navigation2 on a physical Turtlebot 3 robot.
 Before completing this tutorials, completing the :ref:`navigation2-with-turtlebot3-in-gazebo`. is highly recommended especially if you are new to ROS and Navigation2.

 This tutorial consists of two parts.
 In the first part, you learned how to use Turtlebot 3 robots in simulation (Gazebo).
-In this part, you will learn how to control a real Turtlebot Waffle using Navigation2.
+In this part, you will learn how to control a physical Turtlebot Waffle using Navigation2.

 ``ROS2 Dashing`` and ``Navigation2 Dashing 0.2.4`` are used to create this tutorial.
 You should be able to do this tutorial using other Navigation2 versions as well.